Prof. Dr. Martin Spindler

 hdm: High-Dimensional Metrics (with Victor Chernozhukov and Christian Hansen), R Journal 8(2), 185–199, 2016.

 How do unisex rating regulations affect gender differences in insurance premiums? (with Vijay Aseervatham and Christoph Lex), The Geneva Papers on Risk and Insurance - Issues and Practice 41, 128-160, 2016.

-Post-Selection and Post-Regularization Inference in Linear Models with many Controls and Instruments (with Victor Chernozhukov and Christian Hansen), American Economic Review, Papers and Proceedings, 105(5), 486–90, 2015.
+Post-Selection Inference in Linear IV Models with very many Controls and Instruments (with Victor Chernozhukov and Christian Hansen), American Economic Review, Papers and Proceedings, 105(5), 486–90, 2015.